antimonic/antimonic.github.io/_posts/2020-12-28-sparse-voxel-octree.markdown

 # Octrees

-Octrees are a super common data structure which divides recursively divides space.
+Octrees are a super common data structure which recursively divides space.
 Its easiest to show visually: